 Project Authorization Requests

-For any increase in FHWA project authorization, the LPA shall obtain prior ODOT approval and follow ODOT’s process.
+Prior to exceeding the federal authorization, the LPA shall obtain prior ODOT approval and follow ODOT’s process for requesting an increase in authorization from FHWA.
 A request for additional authorization may also require an increase in the local funds.

 LPAs will contact the ODOT Local Agency Liaison to begin ODOT’s approval process.
 It is important to receive project funding source (e.g. LPA executive body, ODOT’s Bridge Program, MPO, etc.) approval before submitting an increase in project authorization request.